TrinityCore/tc-wiki/database/335/world/creature_template.md

 &nbsp;

 ### maxlevel
 The maximum level of the creature if the creature has a level range.
-When added to world, a level in chosen in the specified level range.
+When added to the world, a random level is chosen within the specified level range.
 &nbsp;

 ### exp